truffshuff/HAC-Scraper/INSTALLATION.md

 **Connection Failed**
 - Verify browserless add-on is running and started
-- Check the port (default: 3000) matches integration code
+- Check the port (default: 3000) is correct
 - If using Docker, ensure it's accessible from Home Assistant
-- Update `hac_client.py` line 63 if using different IP/port
+- Update the browserless URL in the integration configuration if using a different IP/port

 **Timeout Errors**
 - Browserless may be overwhelmed if multiple students configured